conceptcartography/conceptcartography/docs/concepts/creative-agency.md

 ## 📚 References

 - Anscomb, Claire.
-2020 “Visibility, Creativity, and Collective Working Practices in Art and Science.”
-European Journal for Philosophy of Science 11 (5). https:doi.org/10.1007/s13194-020-00310-z.
+2020 “Visibility, Creativity, and Collective Working Practices in Art and Science.” _European Journal for Philosophy of Science_ 11 (5). https:doi.org/10.1007/s13194-020-00310-z.
 - Gaut, B. N. 2018.
 "The Value of Creativity."
-In Creativity and Philosophy, edited by B. N. Gau, & M. Kieran.
+In _Creativity and Philosophy_, edited by B. N. Gau, & M. Kieran.
 Routledge.

 ---